jlawman/llm-answers/README.md

 ### Prerequisites

-- Modal.com account and CLI set up
+- A free Modal.com account and CLI set up
 - API keys for the LLM providers you want to use

 ### Setup